How To Repair a Concrete Parking Lot

 Before repairing cracks, potholes or other damage, the work area must be properly cleaned and prepared.
 Use sanders, grinders or scrappers to remove loose debris, dirt, oil buildup and anything else preventing bonding.
 Thoroughly sweep and suck up dust so the surface is structurally sound to receive new concrete.

-how to repair a concrete parking lot
+A poster showing how to repair a concrete parking lot

 Step 3: Repair cracks.

 Starting with minor cracks or flaws, use the appropriate sealant or filler matched to the width.
 For cracks up to 1/4”, use flexible concrete caulk or patching compound.
-Wider fractures on the other hand may require epoxy injection.
+Wider fractures on the other hand may require epoxy injection .
 Follow product instructions carefully for best adhesion.

 Step 4: Completing larger repairs.